syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Printing.md

 ---
 layout: post
 title: Printing for Syncfusion Essential Windows Forms
-description: This section explains on how to print and print preview the contents of GridControl.
+description: This section explains that how to print and print preview the contents of GridControl for Windows Forms.
 platform: windowsforms
 control: GridControl
 documentation: ug
 ---

-# Printing
+# Printing in Windows Forms GridControl
 The GridControl has in-built support for printing.
 To print the contents of the grid, convert the grid into the printable document using [GridPrintDocument](http://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridPrintDocument_members.html) and pass it to the [PrintDialog](https://msdn.microsoft.com/en-us/library/system.windows.forms.printdialog.aspx).

 {% tabs %}